apple/swift-metrics/Sources/CoreMetrics/Docs.docc/Proposals/SMT-0001-task-local-metrics-factory.md

 @available(macOS 10.15, iOS 13.0, watchOS 6.0, tvOS 13.0, *)
 @inlinable
 public func withMetricsFactory<Result, Failure: Error>(
-    changingFactory factory: MetricsFactory,
+    _ factory: MetricsFactory,
     _ operation: () throws(Failure) -> Result
 ) throws(Failure) -> Result

 /// Runs the given async closure with a factory bound to the task-local context.
 ///
-/// Async variant of `withMetricsFactory(changingFactory:_:)`.
+/// Async variant of `withMetricsFactory(_:_:)`.
 See that function for detailed documentation.
 ///
 /// - Parameters:
 ///   - factory: The metrics factory to use for metric creation within the closure.